RIT-MDRC/Legacy_Catbot/README.md

     > Click on the alien head on the left.
     > Go to QUICK ACCESS > PIO Home > Open
 -   Open "Libraries" on the left menu
--   In the search bar, search for necessary Libraries in the list below
+-   In the search bar, search for necessary Libraries in the list above

 # HELP